barackd222/dx-labs/cloud-native-devops/CloudNative200.md

 This is the second of several labs that are part of the **Developer Experience workshop.** This workshop will walk you through the Software Development Lifecycle (SDLC) for a Cloud Native project that will create and use several Microservices.

-In the first lab (100), the Project Manager created a new project in the Developer Cloud Service and created and assigned tasks to the developers of this application.
-In this lab you will assume the persona of the Java developer, who will be tasked with creating several microservices that will supply data to any front-end or analytics applications (one of which you will build in the following lab, lab 300).
+In the previous lab, the Project Manager created a new project in the Developer Cloud Service and created and assigned tasks to the developers of this application.
+In this lab you will assume the persona of the Java developer, who will be tasked with creating several microservices that will supply data to any front-end or analytics applications.

 ## Objectives